vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/config.md

 Special settings for Apple

-> If you don’t want to make detailed settings, you can safely ignore it; if you don’t want your site compatible with safari on apple, please set it to `false`.
+> If you don't want to make detailed settings, you can safely ignore it; if you don't want your site compatible with safari on apple, please set it to `false`.

 ### apple.icon